aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/replace-fonts/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Aspose PSD Font Replacement in Java
+# Aspose PSD Font Substitution in Java

 ## Introduction

-If you need to swap out missing or unwanted typefaces inside a Photoshop (PSD) file, **Aspose PSD font replacement** makes it painless.
+If you need to swap out missing or unwanted typefaces inside a Photoshop (PSD) file, **Aspose PSD font substitution** makes it painless.
 In Java applications you can load a PSD, tell Aspose which fallback font to use, and then save the result in any format you like.
-This tutorial walks you through the complete **aspose psd font replacement** workflow, from setting up your project to exporting the updated image.
+This tutorial walks you through the complete **aspose psd font substitution** workflow, from setting up your project to exporting the updated image, so you can reliably handle missing fonts PSD scenarios without opening Photoshop.

 ## Quick Answers
-- **What library handles font replacement?** Aspose.PSD for Java
+- **What library handles font substitution?** Aspose.PSD for Java
 - **How long does the implementation take?** About 5‑10 minutes for a basic scenario
 - **Which font is used as the default fallback?** You can set any TrueType font, e.g., “Arial”
 - **Can I save to formats other than PNG?** Yes – PSD, JPEG, BMP, etc., are supported
 - **Do I need a license for production?** A valid Aspose.PSD license is required for non‑trial use

-## What is Aspose PSD Font Replacement?
+## What is Aspose PSD Font Substitution?

-Aspose PSD font replacement is the process of specifying a substitute typeface that the library will use whenever it encounters a missing or unsupported font in a PSD file.
-This ensures that text layers render correctly without manual editing in Photoshop.
+Aspose PSD font substitution is the process of specifying a substitute typeface that the library will use whenever it encounters a missing or unsupported font in a PSD file.
+This ensures that text layers render correctly without manual editing in Photoshop and lets you **handle missing fonts PSD** files automatically.

 ## Why Use Aspose.PSD for Java?

 - **Full‑featured PSD handling** – layers, masks, effects, and text are all accessible via the API.
 - **Cross‑platform** – works on any OS that supports Java.
 - **No external dependencies** – the library handles font substitution internally, so you don’t need to ship extra fonts with your app.

+## How to Replace Missing Fonts in PSD Using Aspose PSD

+Below is a step‑by‑step guide that shows **how to replace missing fonts PSD** files with a custom fallback font.

 ## Prerequisites